Shopify/mobile-buy-sdk-ios/README.md

 ## Sample application [⤴](#table-of-contents)

-The Buy SDK includes a comprehensive sample application that covers the most common use cases of the SDK.
-It's built on best practices and our recommended `ViewModel` architecture.
-You can use it as a template, a starting point, or a place to cherrypick components as needed.
-Check out the [Storefront readme](/Sample%20Apps/Storefront/) for more details.
+For help getting started, take a look at the [sample iOS app](https://github.com/Shopify/mobile-buy-sdk-ios-sample).
+It covers the most common use cases of the SDK and how to integrate with it.
+Use the sample app as a template, a starting point, or a place to cherrypick components as needed.
+Refer to the app's readme for more details.

 ## Contributions [⤴](#table-of-contents)